Google's Sundar Pichai named CEO at parent firm Alphabet

 Last December, Mr Pichai kept calm as he parried US lawmakers over complaints of political bias and intrusive data collection.

-"We build our products in a neutral way," Mr Pichai said in one exchange with a lawmaker, and added later: "We approach our work without any political bias."
+"We build our products in a neutral way," he said in one exchange with a lawmaker, and added later: "We approach our work without any political bias."

-After leaving India, Mr Pichai attended Stanford University and later studied at the Wharton School at the University of Pennsylvania.
+After leaving India, he attended Stanford University and later studied at the Wharton School at the University of Pennsylvania.

-In recent years, Alphabet has become one of the world's most valuable companies, with a 2018 profit of some US$30 billion on revenue of US$110 billion.
+In recent years, Alphabet has become one of the world's most valuable companies, with a 2018 profit of some US$30 billion on revenue of US$136.8 billion.

 The 2015 reorganisation appeared aimed at installing the startup mentality for new ventures, described by Google as "moonshots".